Hannah Neeleman: Farm and business operations

 Neeleman purchased her 328-acre farm in 2018 after returning to Utah after years abroad.
 While living in Brazil, the Neelemans discovered farm life after spending time in farm hotels.
 The farm's name, suggested by Neeleman's older brother, is inspired by her background as a professional ballerina.
 Neeleman considers herself the founder and chief executive of Ballerina Farm.

 Neeleman raises cattle, chickens, sheep, pigs, and other livestock.
 Cattle and pigs are part of the farm's meat packing operations, where the packaged meat is sold on her online store.
 The Ballerina Farm store sells a range of other products including pre-packaged baked goods, beeswax candles, honey, sourdough starter, kitchen supplies, clothing, flowers grown in Ecuador, and more.
 Three full-time workers assist in the day-to-day operations of Ballerina farm, while thirty are employed at a warehouse and ten in an office.
 Neeleman said in 2024 that about 90% of products are exported out of Utah.

 In a 2024 interview with The New York Times, Neeleman said that she intended to expand the Ballerina Farm brand.
-Ballerina Farm's annexation of land for a 14 acre agricultural tourism site on the main highway in Kamas was unanimously approved by the Kamas City Council on 27 August 2024.
+Ballerina Farm's annexation of land for a 14 acre agricultural tourism site on the main highway in Kamas was unanimously approved by the Kamas City Council on August 27, 2024.
 An opening date has not yet been announced.
 Plans include a Ballerina Farm store, where visitors will be able to purchase perishable farm goods and online bestsellers.
 The planned dairy building and creamery includes production of milk, ice cream and butter.

+In January 2026, journalists reported that during late May and early June of 2025, the farm's raw milk was measured as having a level of coliform bacteria that exceeded safety limits.
+In February 2026, Ballerina Farm published a statement that they stopped the sale of raw milk in August 2025 but claimed that, during the period in which they sold raw milk, they met Utah's raw milk health standards and that their milk was "100% safe".
+Utah's Department of Agriculture and Food requires that a business's permit to sell raw milk to be suspended if monthly tests fail to meet health standards three times in a period of five months.